-Figure 5.4.
-End year guarantee fair value as a function of end year option-implied equity volatility
+Exhibit 5.4: End-year guarantee fair value as a function of end-year option-implied equity volatility

-5.3.7 Figure 5.4 illustrates that the option-implied level of equity volatility is an important determinant of the fair value (although it remains second order to the actual asset share return earned in the year).
-Figure 5.5 illustrates the end year guarantee fair value's dependence on both asset returns and end year option-implied volatility.
-This figure highlights how the fair value's dependence on volatility changes is greatest when asset returns have been strong (and the guarantee has moved out-the-money).
+Exhibit 5.4 illustrates that the option-implied level of equity volatility is an important determinant of the fair value (although it remains second-order to the actual asset share return earned in the year).
+Exhibit 5.5 illustrates the end-year guarantee fair value's dependence on both asset returns and end-year option-implied volatility.
+This chart highlights how the fair value's dependence on volatility changes is greatest when asset returns have been strong (and the guarantee has moved out-the-money).